iseong83/3d_object_reconstruction/README.md

 ```
 python scripts/setup_and_preprocess.py
 ```
-Note that the traning parameters are stored in `configs/params.json`, which includes a setting of the number of data to preprocess (`DATASET_SIZE`)
+Note that the traning parameters are stored in `configs/params.json`, which includes a setting of the number of data to preprocess (`DATASET_SIZE`).
 To start the training, run
 ```
 python run.py